Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Louisiana DBA / Trade Name Registration In 3 Easy Steps

 If you’re planning to start a business in Louisiana using a specific name, you may need to register for a business name.
-Business name registration is commonly referred to as a Louisiana DBA, “Doing Business As,” Assumed Name, or Fictitious Name, but is officially called a Trade Name.
+Business name registration is commonly called a Louisiana DBA, “Doing Business As,” Assumed Name, or Fictitious Name, but is officially called a Trade Name.

-To see if you need to register for a Louisiana Trade Name and steps on how to register, check out our guide.
+Check out our guide to see if you need to register for a Louisiana Trade Name and the steps to register.

 Who needs to register for a Louisiana Trade Name?